Godefroi I de Louvain, Duc de Basse-Lorraine

 Guillaume X, Duc d'Aquitaine was born in 1099.
 He was the son of Guillaume IX, Duc d'Aquitaine and Philippa de Toulouse.2 He married Eleanor Châtellérault de Rochefoucauld, daughter of Aimery I de Rochefoucauld, Vicomte de Châtellérault and Dangereuse de l'Isle-Bouchaard.1 He died on 9 April 1137.3

-Guillaume X, Duc d'Aquitaine also went by the nick-name of Guillaume 'the Toulousan'.2 He gained the title of Comte de Poitou.4 He succeeded to the title of Duc d'Aquitaine in 1126.2
+Guillaume X, Duc d'Aquitaine also went by the nick-name of Guillaume 'the Toulousan'.2 He gained the title of Comte de Poitou.4 He succeeded as the Duc d'Aquitaine in 1126.2

 Child of Guillaume X, Duc d'Aquitaine and Eleanor Châtellérault de Rochefoucauld